 - 4 oz. queso fresco crumbled, or cotija cheese, plus more for garnish

 - 1/4 cup fresh cilantro chopped, plus more for garnish

 - Mix all ingredients for dressing in a large bowl.
 Set aside.

-- Meanwhile, cook bacon in a heavy skillet until crispy.
+- Meanwhile, cook the four slices of bacon in a heavy skillet, such as cast iron, until crispy.
 Remove to a paper towel lined plate and allow to cool.
 Crumble when cool.
 Drain all but one tablespoon of bacon grease from the skillet (enough to coat the bottom).

-- Heat the skillet with the remaining bacon grease and add the corn kernels.
-Cook over medium-high heat until starting to brown- don’t stir too often.
+- Heat the skillet with the remaining bacon grease and add the 4 cups of corn kernels.
+Cook over medium-high heat until starting to brown- don't stir too often.
 You should get nice dark color on some pieces.